-Making the transition from “solopreneur” to “business owner with employees” brings opportunities for growth – along with new challenges.
+Making the transition from “solopreneur” to “business owner with employees” brings growth opportunities – along with new challenges.
 It’s natural to feel intimidated by the prospect of hiring employees.
 But don’t let that keep you from taking your business to new levels of success.

 So You Want To Be The Boss: A Step-by-Step Guide To Hiring Your First Employee, an e-book published by ComplyRight in partnership with SCORE, walks you through the hiring process from start to finish.
 From creating a job description and screening applicants to making an offer and completing the required paperwork, this handy guide provides clear and practical advice each step of the way.

 Let’s take a brief look at what’s covered in steps 7 and 8 related to payroll and its associated paperwork.

 Yes, hiring new employees does involve paperwork.
 Half the battle is knowing what forms you need to complete and what you need to do with them.
 Fortunately, it’s not complicated.